-Lynn W. Enquist is Henry L. Hillman Professor in Molecular Biology and Professor in the Princeton Neuroscience Institute at Princeton University.
+Lynn W. Enquist is Henry L. Hillman Professor in Molecular Biology at Princeton University.

 B.S.
 South Dakota State University